Chevrolet Caprice: 1969–1970

 The 1970 Caprice received a minor facelift featuring a more conventional under the grille bumper replacing the wrap-around unit used in 1969, along with new triple vertical taillamps in the rear bumper.
-Power front disc brakes and fiberglass-belted tires on 15 in wheels were made standard equipment along with a 250 hp 350 cubic-inch Turbo Fire V8.
+Power front disc brakes and fiberglass-belted tires on 15-inch wheels were made standard equipment along with a 250 hp, 350 cubic-inch Turbo Fire V8.
 Optional V8s included a 300 hp 350 and a new 265 hp 400 cuin Turbo Fire V8.
 The top engine was a new 454 cuin Turbo Jet V8 offered in 345 hp or 390 hp versions.
-Both the 250- and 265 hp Turbo Fire engines were designed to use regular gasoline while the 300 hp 350 Turbo Fire and both 454 Turbo Jet engines required premium fuel.
+Both the 250- and 265-hp Turbo Fire engines were designed to use regular gasoline while the 300 hp 350 Turbo Fire and both 454 Turbo Jet engines required premium fuel.
 A three-speed manual transmission with column shift was standard equipment as in previous years but the floor-mounted four-speed manual with Hurst shifter was dropped from the option list for 1970 as were the Strato bucket seats and center console previously offered on coupes.
 Automatic transmission options included the two-speed Powerglide on 350 V8s and Turbo Hydra-Matic with all engines.